kumuluz/kumuluzee-samples/tutorial-microservice-config-discovery-faulttolerance-logs-metrics-security/README.md

 - KumuluzEE Fault Tolerance for improving the resilience of microservices,
 - KumuluzEE Logs for advanced centralised logging,
 - KumuluzEE Metrics for collection of performance metrics,
-- KumuluzEE Security for securing developed REST endpoint.
+- KumuluzEE Security for securing developed REST endpoints.

 First, we will create a maven project that will hold both our microservices.
 We will then implements both microservices and use KumuluzEE extensions to implement configuration, service discovery, fault tolerance, logging,